 For example, let’s say you studied that the European economy is growing at a very fast rate.
 Next, when you looked further into the European market, you found that especially the biotechnology industry in outperforming.
 And finally, you researched some appealing stocks in that industry to invest.
 This is the top down approach for stock investing.

 Here, you start with the big picture and ultimately move down to find the suitable investing opportunity.
+Top down approach looks at the performance of the economy & sector and believes that if the industry is doing good– the chances are that the stocks in that industry will perform too.

-A few of the major areas where the top down analysts pay attention are economic growth, GDP, monetary policy, inflation, prices of commodities, bond yields etc before moving into the specific industry study.
+A few of the major areas where the top down analysts pay attention are economic growth, GDP, monetary policy, inflation, prices of commodities, bond yields, etc before moving into the specific industry study.

 - How to do Fundamental Analysis on Stocks?